prebid/prebid.github.io/overview/analytics.md

 None of these analytics options are endorsed or supported by Prebid.org.

-## How it works
+## How to Integrate an Analytics Adapter

 Each analytics provider has specific instructions for using their system, but these are the general steps:

 - Create an account with the analytics vendor and obtain the necessary IDs
 - Build Prebid.js package with the vendor's analytics adapter

+{% highlight js %}
+gulp bundle --modules=exAnalyticsAdapter,xyzBidAdapter
+{% endhighlight %}

-- Load analytics JavaScript from vendor directly on the page
+- If required, load analytics JavaScript from vendor directly on the page
 - Call the `pbjs.enableAnalytics()` function
-- Use the vendor's UI for reporting

-This is an example call to `pbjs.enableAnalytics()`:
+e.g.

 {% highlight js %}
 pbjs.que.push(function() {